JOJ0/mpc1k-seq/README.md

 ** --correct-wav-bpm (-p) just replaces the bpm part in the found term, ?? didn't find a possible bpm value in given term (PunkBG), ?? use underscores or dashes as seperating characters!
-?? replace options --bpm-correct and --correct-wav-bpm won't work!
+?? replace options --correct-bpm and --correct-wav-bpm won't work!
 **     it would replace "PunkBG" with "PunkBG".
 ** If this all looks like crap, don't do it!
 Existing files will be OVERWRITTEN!